JohnRyland/Backups/README.md

 Assumes can ssh between client and backup server and that this has been configured to not use passwords but rather the backup server's authorized_keys contains the public keys of the clients.
 Refer to online guides such as this https://linuxize.com/post/how-to-setup-passwordless-ssh-login/ to configure this.

+Another assumption is that your backup server and your clients have fixed hostnames and are on the same local area network.
+Potentially this might work over the internet, but it has not been tested or intended for this purpose.
+The idea is that it backs up to a backup server on your LAN.

 ## Getting started: